+What are the deadlines for registration and financial aid?
 There are no deadlines for registration or financial aid.
 NEMC fills studio space on a “rolling” basis beginning in October – many studios fill early so we recommend registering early in order to secure a spot in your instrumental studio.
 We enroll for balance of instrumentation, voice, gender, and age.

+Is there an audition?
 We request that applicants submit a playing sample/audition and one evaluation from a teacher or conductor.

+What is the acceptance criteria?
 NEMC provides a challenging yet nurturing experience for intermediate to advanced musicians.
 The audition and teacher evaluation help us plan for and ensure that ALL students will be able to thrive at any level while attending NEMC.
 On occasion, our faculty will recommend that a student wait a year to attend NEMC in order to avoid overwhelming them.

+What are the requirements for need-based financial aid?
 Assistance is based solely on the parents’ and/or student’s ability to pay.

-[READ MORE]
+Do you offer merit scholarships?
 Yes, each spring we award a number of scholarships to exceptional musicians, based upon proven musical ability, dedication to the musical craft, and the potential for improving the overall experience for all campers.

+How much is the tuition?
 NEMC tuition includes, room and board, classes/rehearsals, two one-half hour lessons weekly, weekly laundry, recreation and social activities.
 Instrument rental and extra lessons are available for an additional fee.
-For this year's tuition please click here.
+Please see the Tuition and Dates page for current tuition.

+What is meant by “Non-Refundable Registration Deposit”?
 Registration should be made with the intent to attend NEMC.
 If the student is accepted, the $500 deposit guarantees the student an ID number that confirms a space in the studio and a bed in a cabin.
 This deposit is non-refundable.
 If the student is not accepted, the deposit will be refunded.

+Are allowances made for students who come late or leave early?
 Students may come a day or two late due to conflicts with school schedules or other commitments.
 Rarely do students leave early.
 No monetary adjustments are made for personal choices in scheduling arrivals or departures.

+What happens if my child withdraws?
 If a camper withdraws after April 1st, and a replacement cannot be found, the parent of the withdrawing camper will be held responsible for the full tuition.